 Seventh, in the un-persecuted West, churches easily forget that their are imposters who would intentionally (or unintentionally) seek to infiltrate the church.
 As Jesus said, not all who cry “Lord, Lord” know the Lord.
 Thus it is the local church’s responsibility to baptize those who demonstrate faith, and it is the local church who must again test the faith of men and women who come from other churches.
 This rightly comes by testimony of that other church, or by the time it takes to get to know a professing believer.
 Either way, Acts 9 gives us a clear vision of how individuals relate to the Church universal, through submission to local churches.

 All in all, these details enhance the precision with which we understand the local and universal church.
 In truth, some may see them as overbearing, but for those who long to see Christ formed in the local church, and for elders who take seriously the charge to guard the flock, such precautions are necessary.
-The goal is not to set up rules or restrictions, but like the elders in Jerusalem to rightly discern who is and who is not apart of God’s family.
+The goal is not to set up rules for rules sake, but like the elders in Jerusalem spiritual leaders are called by God to rightly discern who is and who is not apart of God’s family.

 May God help his church and its local pastors rightly understanding the nature of the church, the seriousness of baptism, and the counter-cultural mandate exercise the authority invested in the local church.
 And may individual disciples see more clearly from Paul’s example in Damascus and Antioch how we can shepherd converts and the churches called to welcome them.